 What We Do

-Since 2001, we've focused on nurturing healthy relationships and forging robust community partnerships.
+Since 2001, we've focused on building and strengthening healthy relationships and connecting to various community partners.
 Our dedication extends to working with youth, adults, victims, and communities affected by crime.
 In recent years, we've ventured beyond the confines of the criminal justice system, exploring proactive applications of a restorative approach.
 Through partnerships with schools and various community groups, we've strived to implement restorative practices in diverse settings.

 For Victims